wxt-dev/wxt/docs/guide/essentials/extension-apis.md

 :::

-Read the docs on WXT's [Entrypoint Loaders](/guide/essentials/config/entrypoint-loaders) for more details about this limitation.
+Read [Entrypoint Loaders](/guide/essentials/config/entrypoint-loaders) for more technical details about this limitation.